ecraig12345/learn-a/README.md

     pkg2/src/<files>
 ```

-## Workaround
+## Workaround?

+One possible workaround (which I'm not sure if it will actually work in all cases):
-Remove `baseUrl` and `paths` from tsconfig.
+- Remove `baseUrl` and `paths` from tsconfig.

-In each project's package.json, set `"main": "src/index.ts"`.
+- In each project's package.json, set `"main": "src/index.ts"`.
 (In a real project, add a pre-publish step to correct this to point to `lib/index.js`.)

-See the most recent commit in the [`inferred-relative-imports-workaround` branch](https://github.com/ecraig12345/learn-a/tree/inferred-relative-imports-workaround) for full details.
+- See the most recent commit in the [`inferred-relative-imports-workaround` branch](https://github.com/ecraig12345/learn-a/tree/inferred-relative-imports-workaround) for full details of this possible workaround.